*please check before you plan a visit - many places may have limited opening hours*

 Ford and Etal Estates - including Heatherslaw Steam Railway, Heatherslaw Mill and Lady

-Waterford Hall
+Waterford Hall www.ford-and-etal.co.uk/

 Berwick – historic Border town approx 35 miles north of Amble and accessed via A1